-Ontario power customers have benefitted from artificially low electricity prices for well over a decade.
+The Unfortunate Truth: Ontario power customers have benefited from artificially low electricity prices for well over a decade.
 The unfortunate truth here is that the OER is the first step in the OEB removing these rebates.
 These rebates have created a large disparity in the market, since the low prices need to be paid by someone (the taxpayers).
 This is an inevitable move that will leave many building owners / managers to reassess their portfolio strategies.

 While this is inevitable, SensorSuite has been working with REITs over the last five years to better manage electrically heated buildings.
 With results as with energy savings as high as 30% and can also help better manage peak usage and participate in utility level programs to help offset these future increases.